tidesdb/tidesdb/README.md

 ```

 ### Compaction
 You can manually compact sstables.
+This method pairs and merges column family sstables.
+Say you have 100, after compaction you will have 50; Always half the amount you had prior.
+You can set the number of threads to use for compaction.
 ```c
 tidesdb_err_t *e = tidesdb_compact_sstables(tdb, "your_column_family", 10); /* use 10 threads */
 if (e != NULL)